Follow Us! ThumbsUp

 • No compliance: At present, there is no focus on compliance and related risks for this solution, though its competitors across fraud risk and risk reporting often address this area.

-ThreatMark: Safer Transactions & Signups with Biometry
+Safer Transactions and Signups with Biometry

 ThreatMark Pricing

-Choose ThreatMark If:
+Choose ThreatMark If

 • Your needs are related to credit risk and KYC compliance, including onboarding and account opening.

-TruValidate (Iovation) – Homing In on ID Verification Risk
+Homing In on ID Verification Risk

 TruValidate focuses on mitigating compliance and risk linked to KYC and CDD, identity verification, and fraud at large.
 To do so, it employs IP analysis, behavior tracking, device fingerprinting, and more industry staples.
 There is also strong document verification using facial recognition.